 Committee Chairman Joe Lieberman, ID-Conn., Ranking Member Susan Collins, R-Me., and Subcommittee on Disaster Recovery Chair Mary Landrieu, D-La., were responding to a new Government Accountability Office (GAO) report, entitled FEMA’s Long-Term Community Recovery Assistance was Helpful to State and Local Governments but had Some Limitations” (GAO-10-404).

-Lieberman, Collins, and Landrieu requested the report detailing challenges in the LTCR branch, which is responsible for coordinating the various agencies involved in long-term recovery efforts.
+Lieberman, Collins, and Landrieu requested that GAO examine the challenges in the LTCR branch, which is responsible for coordinating the various agencies involved in long-term recovery efforts.
 The LTCR also works with nongovernmental organizations and businesses in areas recovering from disasters.

 GAO found that the LTCR provided helpful, key coordination and planning assistance to state, tribal, and local officials.

-The GAO lays out several areas of concern, including ambiguity as to when the federal government will become involved with long term recovery assistance and how long such assistance should last, and problems created when LTCR tried to offer assistance when local officials were still dealing with immediate response activities and LTCR activity ending too soon after a disaster.
+GAO lays out several areas of concern, including ambiguity as to when the federal government will become involved with long term recovery assistance and how long such assistance should last; problems created when LTCR tried to offer assistance when local officials were still dealing with immediate response activities; and LTCR activity ending too soon after a disaster.

 GAO recommended FEMA take several steps to strengthen its recovery programs, including developing clear standards for when and how long the LTCR office should be involved in disaster recovery and ensuring that it is communicating more clearly with local communities on recovery projects.